If you're 11 to 18, up to your 19th birthday and live in Derbyshire you can have a b_line card.

 - TM Travel - Yoyo Plus day and week tickets

 - Rail operators - weekly and monthly season tickets

 Make sure you get the best deal by asking the driver.

 If you're a b_line2 cardholder aged under 16, you might also be able to get further travel discounts.
 Make sure you get the best deal by asking the driver.

 Use a main train company

-You can use your b_line card to get cheap train fare, so long as you use one of the main train companies - CrossCountry Trains, East Midlands Trains and Northern Rail.
+You can use your b_line card to get cheap train fare, as long as you use one of the main train companies - CrossCountry Trains, East Midlands Trains and Northern Rail.

 If you're travelling outside of Derbyshire you need to use a direct train.

-For example you can get a train from Chesterfield to Meadowhall but you can't jump off in Sheffield city centre and then get a train from there.
+For example you can get a train from Chesterfield to Meadowhall, but you cannot jump off in Sheffield city centre and then get a train from there.
 If you do, you'll have to pay full fare between Sheffield and Meadowhall.

 Like on buses, you can get cheap train fare to travel to some places outside Derbyshire: